algoan/nestjs-bridge-connector/README.md

 To test locally the Bridge process, a simple `index.html` file is rendered.
 To use it:

 - Create a `config/user/{process.env.USER}.json` file to override app configurations. _NOTE_: This application uses [node-config-ts](https://github.com/tusharmath/node-config-ts).
 See the [How to configure](#how-to-configure) section for further information.
-- Run `npm start`
+- Run `npm run start:dev`
-- Go to your favorite browser and navigate to http://localhost:8080.
+- Go to your favorite browser and navigate to http://localhost:4000.
 It should display a web page:

 ![index_page](assets/index-page.png)